1. Secure Boot

 , should be displayed.
 To continue click Change:

-In the pop-up window select the target family of devices.
+In the Console window select the target family of devices.
 This should be the DA1469x-00.

 Next, you will be asked to select a valid public key index.